-SUBJECT: POSITIONING LABS
+SUBJECT: POSITONING LABS

 During the first three quarters of the program the students are learning the proper positioning of the body for the various exams that may be requested.
-As the student is learning the various positioning, they will be assigned days & times for their positioning labs.
+As the student is learning the various positioning they will be assigned days & times for their positioning labs.
 If need be they may trade lab times and/or days with a classmate, otherwise all positioning labs must be completed on the assigned day.
 It is the student's responsibility to be prepared to do lab in any of the three radiology rooms.
-Students must have their name tag, markers and radiation badges to be in lab.

-If a student is absent on the day of their assigned lab, they are responsible for arranging for the lab to be made up.
+If a student is absent on the day of their assigned lab they are responsible for arranging for the lab to be made up.
 All labs must be completed by the last day of the regular quarter.
 (Prior to "dead day")